-Because we do not expect to pay cash dividends in the foreseeable future after this offering, you may not receive any return on your investment unless you sell your Class A ordinary shares or ADSs for a price greater than that which you paid for them.
+Because we do not expect to pay cash dividends in the foreseeable future, you may not receive any return on your investment unless you sell your Class A ordinary shares or ADSs for a price greater than that which you paid for them.

-We currently intend to retain most, if not all, of our available funds and any future earnings after this offering to fund the development and growth of our business.
+We currently intend to retain most, if not all, of our available funds and any future earnings to fund the development and growth of our business.
 As a result, we do not expect to pay any cash dividends in the foreseeable future.
-See "Dividend Policy."
+See "Item 8.
+Financial Information-A. Consolidated Statements and Other Financial Information-Dividend Policy."
 Therefore, you should not rely on an investment in the ADSs as a source for any future dividend income.

 Our board of directors has complete discretion as to whether to distribute dividends.
 Even if our board of directors decides to declare and pay dividends, the timing, amount and form of future dividends, if any, will depend on, among other things, our future results of operations and cash flow, our capital requirements and surplus, the amount of distributions, if any, received by us from our subsidiaries, our financial condition, contractual restrictions and other factors deemed relevant by our board of directors.
 Accordingly, the return on your investment in the ADSs will likely depend entirely upon any future price appreciation of the ADSs.
-There is no guarantee that our ADSs will appreciate in value after this offering or even maintain the price at which you purchased our ADSs.
+There is no guarantee that our ADSs will appreciate in value in the future or even maintain the price at which you purchased our ADSs.
 You may not realize a return on your investment in the ADSs and you may even lose your entire investment in the ADSs.